Adjust image width for all images

 By default, KnowledgeOwl sets images to have a max-width of 100%.
 This means that images are displayed at actual size but can never be wider than your article--they're automatically resized to fit within the article.
 Here's an image with the default 100% max-width:

-If you'd like to keep images automatically smaller than 100% width on all screens/devices, we recommend adding some Custom CSS to set that max-width to a different percentage.
+If you'd like to keep images automatically smaller than 100% width on all screens/devices, add some Custom CSS to set that max-width to a different percentage.
 Using a percentage helps keep the images responsive to fit on any screen size or device.

 To make this adjustment: